fluffy-btw/module1/README.md

 # module1

-some scripts for your net
+#  autonet.sh only have 1 bug:

+#  u need activate script 2 times to setup NAT on ISP successfuly
-if u need help:
+#  if you need HELP:
-tg: @swooot48
+#  tg: @swooot48
-vk: 9fluffy3
+#  vk: 9fluffy3